OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 Migrate vCenter machines from OpenNebula
 ================================================================================

-vCenter Driver allows you to migrate machines between vcenter clusters, however you will need to fullfill some requirements in order to migrate the machine:
+vCenter Driver allows you to migrate machines between vcenter clusters, however you will need to fullfill some requirements in order to **migrate** the machine:

-* OpenNebula only supports migration for powered-off machines so be sure to check the state before
+* OpenNebula normal migration only works for powered-off machines so be sure to check the state before
 * Every Network attached to the selected machines will need to exist in both vcenter clusters and opennebula clusters
 * Every Datastore that is used by the machine need to exist in both vcenter clusters and opennebula clusters

-One way to check these requirements is to see if 'AUTOMATIC_REQUIREMENTS' attributte on the selected vm is pointing to the proper OpenNebula clusters.
-Once you have your virtual machines powered off and their networks and datastores belong to the destination cluster, you can perform the migration.

 Example using cli:

 .. prompt:: bash $ auto

     $ onevm migrate "<VM name>" <destination host id>

+Also vCenter driver allows you to execute **live migration**, this means that instead of power off the machine you have the option of perform migrate action in a running state, however the following requirement list must be fullfiled:

+* OpenNebula live migration only works for running machines so be sure to check the state before
+* You need to have vmotion interface enabled in both vCenter clusters otherwise the driver will warn you about compatibility issues
+* Every Network attached to the selected machines will need to exist in both vcenter clusters and opennebula clusters
+* Every Datastore that is used by the machine need to exist in both vcenter clusters and opennebula clusters

+Example using cli:

+.. prompt:: bash $ auto

+    $ onevm migrate --live "<VM name>" <destination host id>

+..
+Note:: Take a look into 'AUTOMATIC_REQUIREMENTS' attributte on the selected vm and check if is pointing to the proper OpenNebula clusters.